supersyd24/supersyd24/README.md

 - 👀 I’m interested in artifial intelligence
 - 🌱 I’m currently learning computer science
 - 💞️ I’m looking to collaborate on coding projects/theories/anything computer science related
-- 📫 How to reach me - Twitter: @ifsydthencook

 <!---
 supersyd24/supersyd24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.